 Twinings Superblends have been crafted with added vitamins and functional ingredients to taste great and help do you good.

 Now, we have over 500 varieties and our teas are cherished worldwide.
-Each blend is developed at our global headquarters in England, where our expert Master Blenders taste more than 3,000 cups of tea every week.
+Each blend is developed at our global headquarters near London, where our expert Master Blenders taste more than 3,000 cups of tea every week.
 With over 250 years of combined experience, our nine Master Blenders are responsible for buying, blending, and tasting each blend for consistency and quality so that you can be sure the next cup you sip will be every bit as good as the one yesterday or the day before.